Materials-Consortia/OPTIMADE/optimade.rst

 reference_structure
 ~~~~~~~~~~~~~~~~~~~

-- **Description**: This is an example of the structures that can be found in the trajectory.
+- **Description**: A representative example of the structures that make up the trajectory.
-  It can be used to select trajectories with queries and to give a quick visual impression of the structures in this trajectory.
+  This structure is used when filtering trajectories according to fixed properties of the underlying frames, such as composition or dimensionality.
 - **Type**: dictionary
 - **Requirements/Conventions**:

   - Each trajectory MUST have a :property:`reference_structure`.
   - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field SHOULD specify which frame has been used.
-  - This reference frame has the same properties as the `Structures Entries`_ namely:
+  - This reference frame has the same properties outlined in `Structures Entries`_, namely:

     - `elements`_
     - `nelements`_